 When picking a highlighter it is important to pick one that compliments your skin tone.
 If you have warm skin (golden, yellow undertones) peachy tones work the best while if your undertones are cool (those with pinkish, blue undertones) use white or pink shades.

-Which are better Strobe vs Highlight?
+Which is better Strobe vs Highlight?

 It depends.
 I know that is an annoying response but it does depend.
 If you don’t have well-defined features then highlighting and contouring is the way to go because it allows you to accentuate and create the shape you want for your features.
 If you already have the cut-glass cheekbones but want to look like you were dipped in honey with a glow from within then strobing is for you.